ultrabrew/metrics/README.md

 - `DoubleValuedDistributionBucket` represented by a primitive `double` array

 ##### DistributionBucket
-Used to represent the distribution of a integer value.
+Used to represent the distribution of an integer value.
 For example time spent in milliseconds or size of a messaging queue.

-For a given distribution array: [0, 10, 100, 500, 1000], the buckets would be like:
+For a given array of latency distribution in milliseconds [0, 10, 100, 500, 1000], the buckets would be like:
 * [0,10) for values 0-9
 * [10,100) for values 10-99
 * [100,500) for values 100-499